 Good sleeping bag

 It can get very cold when it’s night at high altitude, so not only will you need lots of layers to keep you warm after dark – you’ll also need a good quality sleeping bag.
-Some tour companies do provide the sleeping bag, or you could also rent one at an additional cost – but they are never top quality.
-It’s a good idea to check this before you travel, and bring along your own sleeping bag if they are not provided.
+Most tour companies will rent sleeping bags for an additional cost – but the cheaper companies have lower quality sleeping bags.
+To be sure of the quality, you may want to bring your own.

-If you do bring your own one, make sure that it is both lightweight, packing down to a small size, and that it is suitable for very cold temperatures.
+If you do so, make sure that it is both lightweight, packing down to a small size, and that it is suitable for very cold temperatures.

 Check out sleeping bags here.